 About This Drug

 Decitabine is used to treat cancer.
-It is given in the vein (IV) or under the skin (subcutaneously).
+It is given in the vein (IV).

 Possible Side Effects